SanderMertens/bake/README.md

   -i,--includes <include path> Specify an include path for project --private                    Specify a project to be private (not discoverable)

-  --interactive                Rebuild project when files change (use w/run) -r,--recursive               Recursively build all dependencies of discovered projects -a,--args [arguments]        Pass arguments to application (use w/run) -t [id]                      Specify template for new project -o [path]                    Specify output directory for new projects
+  -a,--args [arguments]        Pass arguments to application (use with run) --interactive                Rebuild project when files change (use with run) --run-prefix                 Specify prefix command for run --test-prefix                Specify prefix command for tests run by test -r,--recursive               Recursively build all dependencies of discovered projects -t [id]                      Specify template for new project -o [path]                    Specify output directory for new projects

+  --show-repositories          List loaded repositories (use with list)

   -v,--verbosity <kind>        Set verbosity level (DEBUG, TRACE, OK, INFO, WARNING, ERROR, CRITICAL) --trace                      Set verbosity to TRACE